timurrrr/RaceChronoDiyBleDevice/can_db/mazda_mx5_nc.md

 Here is information on some of the PIDs that you're most likely to use with RaceChrono and equations to get the right scale, etc.

+Please note there is still much work in progress, any contribute will be welcomed.

 ## PID 0x081

 Update frequency: 100 times per second.